jruwaard/aph_ema_handbook/docs/features.md

 process is unstable or non-stationary), the mean and SD are biased statistics.

 Our simulated EMA time-series is non-stationary, as can be seen in Figure
-\@ref(fig:fig8b).
+\@ref(fig:feat-plot-mean).
 We observe a trend: the mood of the person increases over time.
 EMA scores tend to be below the mean in the beginning, and above the mean at the end.
 The overall mean (*M* = 4.4) overestimates the EMA scores of the first week (*M* = 3.3), and underestimates the scores of the last week (*M* = 5.5).
 If you use the overall mean as a feature of the time-series in your analyses, you ignore the mood improvements over the